yourlabs/community/docs/paste.rst

         Excepted result:

         Actual result:

-    If you want a almost garanteed fast answer, then also:
+    If you want a almost garanteed fast answer, then instead of pasting Models/autocomplete_light_registry/javascript/html above, you could:

     - fork the repo,
     - reproduct your issue in a new, simple app in `autocomplete_light/example_apps`
     - it should be reproducible in `test_project/manage.py runserver`.

+    See details in community documentation: http://docs.yourlabs.org

     Thanks a lot for helping django-autocomplete-light better.